 After seeing the reasons for conflict, it’s now time to look at how Front End developers and Designers can collaborate to create great products.

-Our teams understand each other processes and work in harmony: our approach comprehends collaboration through the whole scope of the project, constant interchange of opinion and side-by-side advancement.
-This allows us to merge those two worlds and creating perfect designs.
-Designers and Front Enders should be able to perform UX audit together, and this is something that we have been doing for a long.
+Our teams understand each other processes and work in harmony: our approach comprehends collaboration throughout the whole scope of the project, constant interchange of opinion, and side-by-side advancement.
+This allows us to merge those two worlds and create perfect designs.
+Designers and Front Enders should be able to perform UX audits together, and this is something that we have been doing for a long.

 Working closely ultimately will head off disputes, empower both sides and allow Designers and Front Enders to learn something one from another in a mutual exchange.
 And if someone is not willing to collaborate, then they should be removed from the team.

 We know that creating a sense of togetherness is not easy, especially when designers and developers work in different teams.
 But, again also in this case astonishing results can be achieved through some of those best practices: removing physical barriers (if non-remote workers), asking developers for visual feedback, introducing common frameworks, using collaboration tools, and component-based development.